dirkpetersen/froster/README.md

 ## Commercial solutions

-Froster can be installed by users without root access in a few seconds and it can work well for small teams.
+Froster can be installed by users in a few seconds without requiring root access and it can work well for small teams.
 However, since it requires write access to all folders and files it manages, it will not scale to many users.
 If you are rather looking for a feature rich solution managed by IT, you should consider an Enterprise solution such as [Starfish](https://starfishstorage.com) .